 Although Snopes says it won't work, I get tired of hearing that if people really do something "it won't work."
 Seems like there are things we can do.
 I heard today that you aren't actually getting your full gallon of gas when temperatures are above 60 degrees.
 For those of you who live in hot places, you will never get your full gallons worth.
-The gas heats up in the truck when coming from the refinery, then is put in a thermal tank that will keep it warm.
-In Canada where you would think this would work in your benefit, they do have a temperature sensor on the tanks so you are charged per gallon rather than at the 60 degree rate.
-Just another way they ding us.

 It seems like it might help to buy your gas early in the morning when it should be at it's lowest temperature.

 The best thing to do would be to get a majority of people to change their driving habits.
 Carpool, ride the bus, walk, ride a bike occasionally, etc. Just boycotting gas for a day isn't going to do anything.
 There will just be a slow day for oil companies, then suddenly record profits.